Finite Sample Inference in Incomplete Models: Introduction

 \subsubsection{Overview}

-Section~\ref{sec:model} defines the model and characterizes the sharp identified region.
-We present the finite sample inference procedure in Section~\ref{sec:inference}.
-Section~\ref{sec:search} proposes a procedure to reduce the computational burden of the search in the parameter space.
-Section~\ref{sec:consistency} shows consistency of the specification test, and Section~\ref{sec:MC} is a simulation analysis of the informativeness and computational intensiveness of the proposed procedure.
+Section~\ref{sec:model} defines the model and the target of inference.
+We present the finite-sample inference procedure and its properties in Section~\ref{sec:inference}.
+Section~\ref{sec:refine} proposes refinements of the procedure.
+It discusses the case of parametric latent variables and discrete outcomes .
+Section~\ref{sec:MC} is a simulation analysis of the informativeness and computational intensiveness of the proposed procedure, and section~\ref{sec:empirical} illustrates the procedure on the model and data from \cite{CMT:2021}.
+Proofs are collected in the appendix, together with an extended simulation exercise based on \cite{CMT:2021}.